-Bids shall remain valid for a period not less than one hundred twenty days (120 days) after the last date for online bid submission.
+Bids shall remain valid for a period not less than ninety days (90 days) after the last date for online bid submission.
 A bid valid for a shorter period shall be rejected by the Employer as non-responsive.

 In exceptional circumstances, prior to expiry of the original bid validity period, the Employer may request that the bidders may extend the period of validity for a specified additional period.
 The request and the bidders' responses shall be made in writing or by cable.
-A bidder agreeing to the request will not be permitted to modify his bid and also shall submit an extension for EMD, if it is in the form of Bank Guarantee
+A bidder agreeing to the request will not be permitted to modify his bid and also shall submit an extension for EMD, if it is in the form of Bank Guarantee i.
+The EMD shall be in the form of Insurance Surety Bonds, Account Payee Demand draft, Fixed Deposit Receipt, Bankers Cheque or shall be paid by RTGS/NEFT in favour of Financial Adviser & Chief Accounts Officer, New Mangalore Port Authority, Mangalore

-16.Bid Security / EMD:
+16. Bid Security / EMD: